InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/core-team.md

 ## Patlet

-Is your InnerSource project difficult for people to work with, yet no one is interested in improving it?
+Even when an InnerSource project is widely needed, contributions and usage may be stymied because the project is difficult to work with.
-Establish a core team to take care of the project's fundamental items so that contributors are enabled to add and use the features that provide value to their scenarios.
+Establish a core team that is dedicated to take care of the project's fundamental items.
+Their work enables contributors to add and use the features that provide value to their scenarios.

 ## Problem